 Puducherry India Travel Guide

 Puducherry's climate generally divides into three main periods: winter, summer, and monsoon.
 Winter (From december Through february) offers the most pleasant weather, having temperatures typically ranging from 20°C (68°F) to 30°C (86°F).
-Days are sunny and clear, and the evenings are refreshing.
+Days are sunny and clear, and the the evenings are refreshing.
 Humidity levels drop, making outdoor activities comfortable.
-Rainfall is minimal, creating ideal conditions for sightseeing and beach visits.
+Rain is minimal, creating ideal conditions for sightseeing and beach visits.

 Fewest tourists, lowest prices